trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 Naturals (`nat`) are whole numbers that can only be positive or zero.

-Tezos differentiates the two types to help you avoid some flaws.
-It is often very clear whether a given value should always be positive and therefore have a nat type.
-Using a specific type for these situations prevents you from unknowingly performing operations that may not always return a positive number, and would potentially cause bugs.
+Tezos differentiates these two types to help you avoid some problems.
+In most cases, a `nat` should suffice, however having a differentiation between `int` and `nat` prevents problems arising from unknowingly performing operations that may not always return a positive number, causing bugs.

-On Tezos, there is no hard limit to how large nat and int values can be (positively, as well as negatively in the case of ints).
+On Tezos, there is no hard limit to how large `nat` and `int` values can be.
 The only limits are those associated with the storage and gas costs.
 This means you never need to worry about overflow issues.

-You can perform the usual arithmetic operations on ints and nats:
+You can perform the usual arithmetic operations on `int` and `nat`:

 - getting the opposite of a number (`NEG`)
-- adding (ADD), substracting(`SUB`) or multiplying (`MUL`) two values
+- adding (`ADD`), subtracting(`SUB`) or multiplying (`MUL`) two values
 - performing an integer division between two values (`EDIV`).
 It returns a pair with the result and the remainder.

-All these can apply to both `int` and `nat`, or a mix of the two.
+**All** of these can apply to both `int` and `nat`, or a mix of the two.
 The type of the output may not be the same as the types of the inputs, and really depends on whether the output can be negative.
-For example, a substraction always returns an `int`, while an addition only returns an `int` if at least one of the two operands is an `int`.
+For example, a subtraction always returns an `int`, while an addition only returns an `int` if at least one of the two operands is an `int`.

 You can perform bitwise logical operations: the usual `OR`, `AND`, `XOR`, `NOT`.

 You can also perform bitwise left and right shifts (`LSL` and `LSR`), with a parameter that indicates by how many bits you shift the value.

-You can also compare them, as we will see in the [Comparing values](#comparing-values) section
+You can also compare them, see [Comparing values](#comparing-values).

 Finally, you can convert an `int` to a `nat` or vice versa: